GSA/devsecops-ekk-stack/README.md

 ## Deployment

+This stack is meant to be consumed as a module in your existing terraform stack.
+You can consume it by using code similar to this:

+    ````
+    module "ekk_stack" {
+        source = "github.com/GSA/devsecops-ekk-stack"
+        s3_logging_bucket_name = "${var.s3_logging_bucket_name}"
+        es_kinesis_delivery_stream = "${var.es_kinesis_delivery_stream}"
+    }
+    ````

+...where the variables referenced above are defined in your terraform.tfvars file.

+Following the steps below will emulate this exact behavior.
+You must execute it from the test directory just below the terraform directory.
+The test consumes the stack as a module and deploys it, then sets up an EC2 instance that will install the aws-kinesis-agent and configure it to stream to the Kinesis Firehose delivery stream.

+The Kinesis stream will send to Elasticsearch and S3.

+The EC2 instance also configures itself with a cron job that performs a curl against its local apache2 daemon 5900 times every minute.
+This is used to generate logs that the Kinesis agent will capture.
+To verify that it is working properly, you can login to the EC2 instance and tail the aws-kinesis agent log (/var/log/aws-kinesis/aws-kinesis-agent.log) or look in the web console at the CloudWatch metrics for the Firehose delivery stream itself.

+Use these steps to deploy the test.

 1. Create an S3 bucket for the terraform state.
 1. Run the following command:

     ````sh
+    cd terraform/test
     cp backend.tfvars.example backend.tfvars
     cp terraform.tfvars.example terraform.tfvars
     ````